Sidd-Dino/siddwm/README.md

 ## Installation

 1) Copy `config.def.h` to `config.h` and modify it to suit your needs.
-2) Run `make` to build `dinowm`.
+2) Run `make` to build `siddwm`.
 3) Copy it to your path or run `make install`.
     - `DESTDIR` and `PREFIX` are supported.
 4) (Optional) Apply patch with `git apply patches/patch-name`
     - In case of applying multiple patches, it has to be done **manually**.

-If you are using GDM, save the following to `/usr/share/xsessions/dinowm.desktop`.
-It is still recommended to start `sowm` from `.xinitrc` or through
+If you are using GDM, save the following to `/usr/share/xsessions/siddwm.desktop`.
+It is still recommended to start `siddwm` from `.xinitrc` or through
 [your own xinit implementation](https://github.com/dylanaraps/bin/blob/dfd9a9ff4555efb1cc966f8473339f37d13698ba/x).

 ```
 [Desktop Entry]
-Name=dinowm
+Name=siddwm
-Comment=This session runs sowm as desktop manager
+Comment=This session runs siddwm as desktop manager
-Exec=dinowm
+Exec=siddwm
 Type=Application
 ```